Scott County Vehicle Impound Guide

 Facing a DUI arrest often comes with unexpected financial burdens.
 If you're struggling to afford the impound fees, consider these options:

-- Payment plans (some lots offer this): Some impound lots may offer payment plans.
-It's worth asking if this is an option.
+• Ask the impound lot if a payment plan is available (some offer this): Some impound lots may offer payment plans.
+It's worth asking if this is an option, but be aware that interest charges may apply.

 After Retrieval